-Services that are covered for you What you must pay when you get these services Skilled nursing facility (SNF) care (For a definition of "skilled nursing facility care," see Chapter 10 Prior Authorization rules may apply. of this document.
-Skilled nursing facilities are sometimes called "SNFs.")
+Services that are covered for you What you must pay when you get these services Skilled nursing facility (SNF) care Prior authorization rules (For a definition of skilled nursing facility care, see Chapter 10 of this document.
+Skilled nursing facilities are sometimes called SNFs.) may apply.
 You are covered for up to 100 days per benefit period.
-A prior hospital stay is not required.
-Covered services include but are not Days 1 - 20: There is no coinsurance, copayment or deductible. limited to: Semiprivate room (or a private room if medically necessary) Meals, including special diets Skilled nursing services Physical therapy, occupational therapy, and speech therapy Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.)
+Covered services include but are not limited to: You pay nothing per day for days 1 through 20.
+Semiprivate room (or a private room if medically necessary) Meals, including special diets Skilled nursing services Physical therapy, occupational therapy, and speech therapy Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.)
 Blood - including storage and administration.
-Coverage of whole blood and packed red cells begins with the first pint of blood that you need.
-Medical and surgical supplies ordinarily provided by SNFs Laboratory tests ordinarily provided by SNFs X-rays and other radiology services ordinarily provided by SNFs Use of appliances such as wheelchairs ordinarily provided by SNFs Physician/Practitioner services Days 21 - 100: \$196 copayment per day.
-Generally, you will get your SNF care from network facilities.
+Coverage of whole blood and packed red cells begins with the first pint of blood you need.
+Medical and surgical supplies ordinarily provided by SNFs Laboratory tests ordinarily provided by SNFs X-rays and other radiology services ordinarily provided by SNFs Use of appliances such as wheelchairs ordinarily You pay a \$203 copay per day for days 21 through 100. provided by SNFs • Physician/Practitioner services Generally, you will get your SNF care from network facilities.
 However, under certain conditions listed below, you may be able to pay in-network cost sharing for a facility that isn't a network provider, if the facility accepts our plan's amounts for payment.
-A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care) A SNF where your spouse is living at the time you leave the hospital
+A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care) A SNF where your spouse or domestic partner is living at the time you leave the hospital

-Services that are covered for you What you must pay when you get these services Smoking and tobacco use cessation (counseling to stop smoking or tobacco use) If you use tobacco, but do not have signs or symptoms of tobacco-related disease: We cover two counseling quit attempts within a 12-month period as a preventive service with no cost to you.
+Services that are covered for you

+Smoking and tobacco use cessation (counseling to stop smoking or tobacco use)

+If you use tobacco, but do not have signs or symptoms of tobacco-related disease: We cover two counseling quit attempts within a 12-month period as a preventive service with no cost to you.
 Each counseling attempt includes up to four face-to-face visits.

-If you use tobacco and have been diagnosed with a tobacco- related disease or are taking medicine that may be affected by tobacco: We cover cessation counseling services.
+If you use tobacco and have been diagnosed with a tobacco-related disease or are taking medicine that may be affected by tobacco: We cover cessation counseling services.
 We cover two counseling quit attempts within a 12-month period, however, you will pay the applicable cost sharing.
 Each counseling attempt includes up to four face-to-face visits.

 There is no coinsurance, copayment, or deductible for the Medicare-covered smoking and tobacco use cessation preventive benefits.

-Supervised Exercise Therapy (SET) SET is covered for members who have symptomatic peripheral artery disease (PAD).
+Supervised Exercise Therapy (SET)

+SET is covered for members who have symptomatic peripheral artery disease (PAD)

 Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.

-The SET program must: \$25 copay for each Medicare-covered supervised exercise therapy visit.
-Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
+The SET program must:

+- Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication - Be conducted in a hospital outpatient setting or a physician's office - Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD - Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques

+SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.

+\$25 copay for each Medicare-covered supervised exercise therapy visit.

+Puerto Rico, U.S. Virgin Islands).